anjxw/anjxw.github.io/_pages/outreach.md

 Career advices and lessons that I learned (harder way?)

-University Of Belgrade - notes, tutorials and many more
+University Of Belgrade - Course Notes

-In my free time I am also contibutin to the development of siwiki website which is wikpedia for all courses and opportunities for Students at Univeristy of Belgrade.
+In my free time, I also contribute to the development of the SIwiki website, a Wikipedia for all faculty courses with a collection of materials such as lectures, exercises, exam solutions, and more.
+Project was introduced to make learning and collaboration easier.
+All project pages are publicly visible, and anyone from the ETF can contribute.

+Currently, we have 156 users and maintain 405 pages of exams, 73 pages of lab exercises, and 57 pages of course materials.
+Down belowe you can find my personal notes for some courses:

+Disclaimer: These notes are written in their entirety by me while attending lectures at the University of Blegrade.
+They are provided as is and free of charge.
+They may very contain errors and inaccuracies (if you do spot any discrepancies, I do appreciate a note).
+Enjoy!

+Computer Arhitecture (CS 489/689)
+Notes

+Networks (CS 489/689)
+Notes

+Operatingsystems (CS 489/689)
+Notes

+Databases 2 (CS 489/689)
+Notes

+Algorithms and Datastructures 2 (CS 489/689)
+Notes

+Object Oriented Programing - C++ (CS 489/689)
+Notes

+Object Oriented Programing - Java (CS 489/689)
+Notes

+Neural Networks (CS 489/689)
+Notes